 For wider walking routes, the beautiful valley of Ettrick and Yarrow affords plenty of choice in all directions, including the easy/moderate ‘Ettrickbridge Circular’ (4 miles) to the more challenging ‘Yarrowford Circular’ (10 miles) taking in the Three Brethren cairns which offer superb panoramic views from the summit.
 Other nearby trails include ‘The Loch’s Walk’ on Bowhill Estate (2 miles), the moderate ‘Duchess’s Drive’ (7 miles) or the strenuous ‘Ettrickhead Horseshoe’ (10 miles) which is a splendid high-level walking experience.

 There is good value fishing on the Yarrow or Ettrick Water available through the Bowhill Estate, once described by Shooting Times & Country Magazine as ‘one of the best-kept secrets in the fishing world’.
 There are also a number of lochs and reservoirs for stillwater fishing nearby too.
-For golf enthusiasts, The Woll in Ashkirk is a popular 18 hole course in a super parkland setting just a ten-minute drive away, while the wider area offers a huge variety of courses to suit all levels.
+For golf enthusiasts, The Woll in Ashkirk is a popular 18 hole course in a superb parkland setting just a ten-minute drive away, while the wider area offers a huge variety of courses to suit all levels.

 St. Mary’s Loch is a relaxed spot to while away an afternoon in scenic surroundings, or why not spend time exploring the rich history of the area - from the skirmishes of the Border Reivers, the remnants of fortified towers, or the story of James Hogg, the Ettrick Shepherd who became one of Scotland’s literary giants.